Love. Now that word is even more emotionally charged for some of us.

 Are you ready for a few questions?
 Here goes…

 Did you get lucky this week?
 Last weekend?
 Or should I say, did you score?
 Did you get any?
 Did you hook up?

 Perhaps you’re more comfortable if I ask: Did you make love?

 No, I am not prying into your sex life.
 Yes, I am pointing out that whatever we call it, sex gets our attention.
 And, great sex is great, isn’t it?

 What?
 Not necessarily?
 Not exactly?
 Does it depend on the circumstances?
-Then tell me, do our distinctions in terminology serve us — or do they in fact complicate matters?
+Then tell me, do our distinctions in terminology serve us, do they, in fact, complicate matters?

 When it comes to sex and love, these days, we’re all confused.
 I can’t help but wonder if the problem is an issue of language, at least in part, and an implicitly assigned value system we ascribe to the words we choose.

 Rules, No matter What

 When we’re young, any sexual contact is a “score” — and may also be a credential, an obstacle to overcome, a source of embarrassment, or an accomplishment.
 Good, bad or indifferent, sex is a constant preoccupation, not just in the minds (and loins) of the young.